 As educators, it is important that we provide a safe environment that is conducive to learning for your child.
-We expect respect of self, respect of others, and respect of property.
+We expect respect for self, respect for others, and respect for property.
 We, as role models, work to instill good behavior in students.
 We spend time each school year building relationships and providing guidance to students about proper behavior in a cooperative learning environment.
 We encourage students to follow specific procedures in all areas of the school.